City Mission Director,

 City Mission was born out of a group of people having a heart to serve the less fortunate and to discover more about what it means to be on mission and a true disciple of Jesus.
 Jon was fortunate to be among that group and God broke his heart for the city of Roanoke.
-The Lord surprised Jon by leading him to resign from his position at Fellowship Community Church in Salem, sell his house and move to SE Roanoke as a missionary.
+The Lord surprised Jon by leading him to resign from his position on staff at a church, sell his house and move to SE Roanoke as a missionary.

 Jon is married to his best friend Kristi.
 They met at Southeastern Seminary in Wake Forest, NC.
-After graduation they moved to Salem to be on staff at FCC.
-Since then, they have been blessed with four kids named Levi (6), Maggie (5), Norah (3) and Olive (1).
+Since then, they have been blessed with four kids named Levi (7), Maggie (6), Norah (4) and Olive (2).

 Jon and Kristi’s heart is to see churches mobilized and Roanoke renovated by the gospel.
 Click here to find out how you can support the work of City Mission.